This post contains affiliate links. Please see our disclosure policy.

 Once everything is mixed add this to a casserole dish.

-Step three: Last all you need to fo is top the casserole with the remaining ½ cup of cheese.
+Step Three: Last all you need to do is top the casserole with the remaining 1/2 cup of cheese.

 Baking Directions:

-When your casserole is ready bake for 15-20 minutes.
+When your casserole is ready in the casserole dish bake for 15-20 minutes.
 Then remove it from the oven and serve and enjoy.

 Optional: I topped mine with fresh diced parsley for garnish